 - The email invites you to click on a link to update your payment details.

-Your email spam filters may keep many phishing emails out of your inbox.
-But scammers are always trying to outsmart spam filters, so it’s a good idea to add extra layers of protection.
-Here are four steps you can take today to protect yourself from phishing attacks.
+Your email spam filters might keep many phishing emails out of your inbox.
+But scammers are always trying to outsmart spam filters, so extra layers of protection can help.
+Here are four ways to protect yourself from phishing attacks.

 1. Protect your computer by using security software.
-Set the software to update automatically so it can deal with any new security threats.
+Set the software to update automatically so it will deal with any new security threats.

-2. Protect your mobile phone by setting software to update automatically.
+2. Protect your cell phone by setting software to update automatically.
 These updates could give you critical protection against security threats.

 3. Protect your accounts by using multi-factor authentication.
 Some accounts offer extra security by requiring two or more credentials to log in to your account.
 This is called multi-factor authentication.
-The additional credentials you need to log in to your account fall into two categories:
+The extra credentials you need to log in to your account fall into three categories:

-- Something you have — like a passcode you get via an authentication app or a security key.
+- something you have — like a one-time verification passcode you get by text, email, or from an authenticator app; or a security key

 Multi-factor authentication makes it harder for scammers to log in to your accounts if they do get your username and password.

 4. Protect your data by backing it up.
-Back up your data and make sure those backups aren’t connected to your home network.
-You can copy your computer files to an external hard drive or cloud storage.
+Back up the data on your computer to an external hard drive or in the cloud.
 Back up the data on your phone, too.

-If the answer is “Yes,” contact the company using a phone number or website you know is real.
-Not the information in the email.
-Attachments and links can install harmful malware.
+If the answer is “Yes,” contact the company using a phone number or website you know is real — not the information in the email.
+Attachments and links might install harmful malware.

 If you think a scammer has your information, like your Social Security, credit card, or bank account number, go to IdentityTheft.gov.
 There you’ll see the specific steps to take based on the information that you lost.

 If you got a phishing email or text message, report it.
-The information you give can help fight the scammers.
+The information you give helps fight scammers.

-Step 2.
-Report the phishing attack to the FTC at ReportFraud.ftc.gov.
+- Report the phishing attempt to the FTC at ReportFraud.ftc.gov.